franciscoengenheiro/desktop-checkers-app/README.md

 ## Requirements
 - JRE 1.4.0 or above (for running the application)
 - JDK 17 or above (for development purposes)

+## Application Structure
+In the repository root, access <code>src/main/kotlin</code> where you can find the application structure which is divided in 5 major modules:
+- [checkers](./src/main/kotlin/checkers) - includes modules that are mainly exclusive to the *Checkers* game context.
+  - [model](./src/main/kotlin/checkers/model) - includes all types used to construct the game logic.
+  - [storage](./src/main/kotlin/checkers/storage) - includes a serializer specific of this game implementation along with the *MongoDB* access.
+  - [ui](./src/main/kotlin/checkers/ui) - includes both *console* (cmd) and *compose* UI implementations.
+  - [Main.kt](./src/main/kotlin/checkers/Main.kt) and [MainCMD.kt](./src/main/kotlin/checkers/MainCmd.kt) - are both entry points of the application, for the composable and cmd interfaces, respectively.
+- [composables](./src/main/kotlin/composables) - includes all major generic composables used in the application.
+- [encryption](./src/main/kotlin/encryption) - includes the decrypt function but not the encrypt function as its content was not considered relevant.
+- [file](./src/main/kotlin/file) - composes of all interfaces and classes that provide access to file operations such as read and write.
+- [storage](./src/main/kotlin/storage) - includes all the interfaces and classes that allow the usage of different types of storage.

 ## Initial Window
 <img alt="Initial Window" src="./src/main/resources/report/initialWindow.png" width="400">